-- 6.5.
-Comments should focus on concerns based on current regulatory law and compliance, product filing activity, consumer complaints, or market actions rather than anecdotal concerns. - 7.6.
-Comments and suggestions previously discussed and resolved should address the reasons the comments and suggestions should be considered or reconsidered. - 8.7.Comments and suggestions for specific language should disclose if it is based on a specific state requirement(s) or a specific policy, contract, or form. - 8.
-Comments and suggestions for specific language should be accompanied by context, if available, of how many Compacting States have such language in their state law or permit such language in forms issued in their respective jurisdictions.
+- 7. Comments and suggestions previously discussed and resolved should address the reasons the comments and suggestions should be considered or reconsidered. - 8.
+Comments and suggestions for specific language disclose if it is based on a specific state requirement(s) or a specific policy, contract, or form. - 9.
+Comments and suggestions for specific language accompanied by context, if available, of how many Compacting States have such language in their state law or permit such language in forms issued in their respective jurisdictions.

+IX.
 GUIDELINES FOR DEVELOPMENT AND CONSIDERATION